Skip to content

 Visual Explain

 We have added Visual Explain into the database extension with a more lightweight approach of explain data.
-The typically run button on the document now has options to either run, run and explain or explain without running, which will show the explain nodes and node details in the same result set view.
+The typical run button on the document now has options to either run, run and explain or explain without running, which will show the explain nodes and node details in the same result set view.

-The Visual Explain view has button on the header to control which nodes should be highlights, as well as the ability to export the data as JSON, and more.
+The Visual Explain view has a button on the header to control which nodes should be highlights, as well as the ability to export the data as JSON, and more.

 Notebooks